 Over $20 million in annual turnover

 The two-tier R&D intensity option is a welcome simplification.
 Before the budget, a three-tier system was being mooted.
-The increase in the maximum R&D expenditure threshold from $100 million to $150 million is also welcome, although $200 million was hoped for by some innovation stakeholders.
+The increase in the maximum R&D expenditure threshold from $100 million to $150 million is also welcome, although some innovation stakeholders were hoping for $200 million.
 The 16.5 percentage point rate for businesses with over 2 % R&D intensity certainly sends a strong signal on innovation to the big end of town.
-But critics argue that it, along with the $150 million R&D expenditure cap don’t go far enough to help manufacturers with Australian R&D. This group typically spends four times the national average in R&D, but has high wage and raw material costs that disadvantage them when it comes to the R&D intensity test.
+But critics argue that it, along with the $150 million R&D expenditure cap don’t go far enough to help manufacturers with Australian R&D. This group typically spends four times the national average in R&D but has high wage and raw material costs that disadvantage them when it comes to the R&D intensity test.

 What does it mean for R&D financing?